Foundation Models for Structural Health Monitoring: Methodology

 \subsection{Foundation Model Architecture}

 Our model architecture draws inspiration from the Masked Autoencoder proposed in \cite{huang2022masked}, which was originally introduced to learn self-supervised representations from audio spectrograms.
 The model uses a stack of standard Transformer blocks for both the encoder and the decoder, each consisting of multiple attention layers.
-As a backbone, we use ViT-Base (ViT-B), but we simplify it by employing only three attention blocks for the encoder and decoder, drawing inspiration from the smallest option in \cite{deit}.
+As a backbone, we use ViT-Base (ViT-B).
 The model takes as input acceleration spectrograms divided into non-overlapped regular grid patches, with a configurable portion of them being masked during training.
-The complete architecture is shown in Fig.~ \ref{fig:base_model}.
+The complete architecture is shown in Fig.~\ref{fig:base_model}.

-To fine-tune our foundation model on the considered downstream tasks, architectural modifications are necessary.
+Architectural modifications are necessary to fine-tune our foundation model based on the downstream tasks considered.
 Namely, the model architecture remains unchanged when fine-tuning on UC1, because the task is framed as an outlier detection~\cite{9729869}: during training, the model learns the latent representation of normal data only, so that during testing, the decoder is expected to fail in accurately reconstructing data that deviates from its learned patterns.
 Accordingly, those samples whose reconstruction error (computed as detailed in Sec.~\ref{par:pretraining}) exceeds a user-defined threshold are classified as anomalies or outliers.
-On the other hand, the decoder is removed when fine-tuning on TLE tasks, and a single fully connected layer is appended directly to the latent representation produced by the encoder.
-The added layer has a single output neuron and is trained to predict the scalar target traffic variable defined in Eq.~\ref{eq:target}.
+On the other hand, the decoder is removed when fine-tuning on TLE tasks (UC2 and UC3), and a fully connected layer with a single neuron is appended directly to the latent representation produced by the encoder to produce the desired continuous traffic output defined in Eq.~\ref{eq:target}.
+The encoder is initialized with the weights learned during the self-supervised pre-training step, ensuring the transfer of the learned, general feature extraction.
+Additionally, to handle potential differences in input resolution, we interpolate the position embeddings as done in DeiT~\cite{deit}, preserving spatial consistency in learned representations.